 William Martin, M.A.
 William is the Assistant Executive Director of Waterford Country School, a multi-program human service agency in Southeastern Connecticut.
 He has been working with special needs youth since 1977 and has focused on youth with serious social, emotional, and behavioral needs.
 William has his Master’s degree in Human Service Administration and has been a TCI trainer since 1994.
 William attained his Professional Trainer certification in the Spring of 2004.

 Lucinda O'Mahony, MSc.
 Child Protection and Welfare; Post Grad.
 Dip.
 Health Services.
 Management Lucinda has nearly 20 years' experience in developing and delivering services to vulnerable groups in Ireland and the UK.
 She worked in a variety of settings at a practitioner and managerial level.
 Lucinda has extensive experience in residential child care and her most recent post was manager of a regional high support unit.
 She also has vast experience in services providing both accommodation and outreach for homeless and out of school young people.Lucinda is a Director of Connexion Consultancy, a management consultancy organization which provides a range of training and consultancy services to the Health, Education and Justice sectors.
 She has been a TCI Trainer since 1999 and Professionally Certified since early 2004.
 Lucinda has carried out direct training and consultancy regarding policy development and implementation guidance with a number of services including: residential child care, child psychiatry, services for those with developmental disabilities, community drugs teams, youth homelessness agencies and schools.
 Lucinda is based in Ireland.
 Email: email@example.com

 Angela Stanton Greenwood, M.A., M.Ed.
 Angela has worked with a learning disabled population for over 20 years as a practitioner with Barnardos, and now as a training manager for the Helsey Group, England.
 She is a TCI and SCIP Instructor and was staff supervisor in the program that piloted TCI in England.

 Laurence Stanton-Greenwood PGCE, CSS, BA Hons, CIPD.
 Laurence has worked in the area of special education and care for the last 29 years.
 Throughout this time he has worked with a range of young people and adults with complex needs including autism, communication difficulties and severe challenging behaviours.
 This has involved progression from Residential Social Worker to Team Manager and then Unit Coordinator (Care Manager) for 16 years.
 Laurence also spent five years developing Post 16 vocational education in order to provide a range of educational and vocational experiences to meet identified needs.
 This includes work related skills, life, social and occupational skills.
 Laurence also worked at a mainstream College, based in the UK as an Inclusion Manager and Learning Consultant.
 Part of this role included the development of staff in order to enhance teaching skills leading to more successful learning for students.
 The last three years has involved a return to working with staff in a specialist education and care provision, providing and developing learning and development activities for staff, competency assessment and the coordination of the learning and development function, Involvement with the TCI programme since 1996.
 His specialist interest areas are: The use of Augmentative Communication systems to support those who are limited or cannot communicate vocally/verbally, the support and management of behaviours that challenge, individual and person centred planning, the development of education for the special needs curriculum, and the development of staff skills, knowledge, attitudes and values to meet the needs of those with special needs.
-He may be
+Email: email@example.com

 Stephanie Guthman, Ph.D.
 Dr. Stephanie Guthman is the director of Specialized Training and Assessment at The Family Centre in Bermuda.
 Stephanie works collaboratively with local organizations and government agencies on community projects to create systemic change and is committed to making a difference in the lives of at risk children and families.
 She views change as a positive opportunity for growth and, along with her co-workers, has successfully provided specialized programs and prevention initiatives resulting in increased family stability and improved family functioning for hundreds of families.
 Stephanie also holds a Master's Degree in Human and Organizational Systems and has been a TCI trainer since 2006.
 She became a Professional TCI trainer in the Fall of 2009.
-Stephanie can be contacted at email@example.com.
+Email: firstname.lastname@example.org

 Mary Roach.
 Mary Roach has over 30 years experience working in out-of-home care settings for children andadolescents in a variety of roles that include direct care, supervisory, and training positions.
 Mary has been at The Buckeye Ranch, in Grove City, Ohio for the last 26 years, and has been in her current role as Staff Development Coordinator since 1987.
 In this role, she is responsible for the coordination and delivery of initial and on-going training for professional, paraprofessional, and support staff.
 Mary serves as the primary trainer at The Ranch in the areas of Orientation, Therapeutic Crisis Intervention, Trauma Sensitive Care, Behavior Support, Post Crisis Response/Debriefing processes, Client’s Rights, and Relationship Boundaries.
 She chairs the Staff Development Committee and serves on the Restraint Reduction and Policy and Procedure Committees and serves as the Assistant Student Advocate for the agency.
 She also coordinates a Mentoring Program whereby non direct care workers are trained as mentors for young people in the residential program who have limited family supports available.
 Mary has been a certified trainer in Therapeutic Crisis Intervention and TCI for Family Care Providers for over 20 years.
 In addition to her work at The Buckeye Ranch, she provides training on a contract basis for community based, residential, and family care providers through the Ohio Child Welfare Training Program.
 She has presented workshops at local, state and national conferences for both residential workers and family care providers.
 Mary can be contacted at: email@example.com or Mary.Roach@buckeyeranch.org or by phone at (614)539-6494.